nicoelzer/omen-arbitrator/README.md

 # DXdao Arbitrator #
 A realit.io [arbitrator implementation](https://reality.eth.link/app/docs/html/arbitrators.html "arbitrator implementation") used by the DXdao to act as an arbitrator for disputed markets on [Omen](https://omen.eth.link "Omen").

+## Arbitration Process
+As soon as a Omen market is being resolved through [realitio](https://reality.eth.link/app/ "realitio"), anybody who denies the result of the community-driven resolution can trigger a dispute resolution process by the DXdao, by paying a fee.
+The DXdao will find consens through their governance process and submit a final outcome to the market.

 ## Getting started
 To run the tests, follow these steps.
 You must have at least node v10 and [yarn](https://yarnpkg.com/) installed.